 Meeting tomorrow's skills demands today.
 375 million workers will have to learn new skills by 2030 to stay relevant.

-With the rise of new upskilling technologies, workplace skills needs are shifting rapidly.
+With the rise of new upskilling software platforms, workplace skill needs are shifting rapidly.
 People will need to both upgrade their skills and acquire new ones to stay relevant in their careers.
 Companies will have to reskill and upskill their existing workforces to address these changing needs and will also need to tap new talent pools, including younger workers and reskilling initiatives.
+Implementing an effective upskilling program for employees is now a strategic priority across all industries.

 Welcome to the 3rd part in our 3 part Upskilling Series.
 1. Defining the Skills of Tomorrow: Reskilling and Upskilling, 2.
 Defining the Skills of Tomorrow: What Are They and What Makes Them Important?